-An existing trigger contains connection to the Microsoft SQL server named mySQLServer and the database named myDatabase.
-You want to update the connection string to use the database NEW_myDatabase on the server NEW_mySQLServer.
+This sample XML is an example, where an existing trigger contains a connection to the Microsoft SQL server named mySQLServer and the database named myDatabase.
+You want to update the connection string to use the database NEW\myDatabase on the server NEW\mySQLServer.